Far-right politics in Finland: Terrorism

 On 4 December 2021 Finnish police arrested a five-man cell in Kankaanpää on suspicion of planning a terror attack and confiscated numerous firearms including assault rifles and tens of kilos of explosives.
 According to the Finnish media the men adhered to the ideology of Atomwaffen and James Mason and used Atomwaffen-like symbols.

 In July 2022, a group of youth stole all the rainbow flags from a library in Lapua and left an improvised explosive device behind.
 There were no casualties, but a gay pride event was interrupted by the explosion.
 On 26 August 2022 a bomb exploded near a pride in Savonlinna, the police has arrested two locals for the act.

 In July 2023 Finnish police arrested five men in Lahti who possessed assault rifles and adhered to accelerationism and Siege and planned to ignite a race war by attacking the infrastructure, electric grid and railroads.
 The men discussed forming a new Atomwaffen cell and discussed assassinating Prime minister Sanna Marin.
 It was reported the men had at least planned training in Russia and had met with Janus Putkonen.
 Later multiple sources confirmed the men had acquired training for the use of firearms and explosives.
 Additionally the group committed burglaries against left-wing targets.
 On 31 October 2023, the men from Lahti were convicted of terrorism offenses.
 A 29-year-old Viljam Nyman was sentenced to 3 years and 4 months.
 A man born in 2001 was sentenced to 7 months of probation and another man born in 1996 was sentenced to 1 year and 9 months.
 The fourth man was sentenced to 1 year and 2 months in jail.
 A man affiliated with the Lahti group is also suspected of plotting a ritual murder and sending a string of letter bombs sent to Social Democrat, Green and Left party offices.

 In mid-June 2024, there was a series of racist stabbings in Oulu.
 One of the perpetrators was on the terror watchlist for connections to the outlawed terror group Nordic Resistance Movement.
 Another perpetrator was a supporter of the NRM as well.
 The third attacker was unaffiliated.
 The three men stabbed several people with a perceived immigrant background, causing life-threatening injuries.

+In September 2025, an 18-year-old man attacked a vocational school in Espoo and tried to stab two students who had a foreign background.
+After the attack, the perpetrator gave a Nazi salute and pleaded police to shoot him.
+In his manifesto, the perpetrator claimed that he hated sexual minorities, ethnic minorities, muslims, and leftists, and that he wanted to kill as many people as he could.
+Before the attack perpetrator watched videos of Anders Breivik.